alexalemi/blog.alexalemi.com/kl.md

   </center>
 </figure>

-Imagine however we didn't know what the true distribution of letters were and instead designed an optimal code using a different distribution $q$.
+Imagine however we didn't know what the true distribution of letters was and instead designed an optimal code using a different distribution $q$.
 If we believed each of the 4 letters were equally likely $(q(A)=q(B)=q(C)=q(D)=1/4)$, the optimal way to encode messages would just assign a two bit code to each letter $(A : 00, B:01, C:10,